Lagrangian Identity and Mass Evolution of Particle-like Objects in Nonminimally Coupled Gravity: Introduction

-In this work, we investigate how relaxing this assumption in the presence of a nonminimal coupling affects the cosmological evolution of the proper mass of particle-like objects, namely closed, non-self-intersecting cosmic string loops and, more generally, $p$-branes.
+In this work, we investigate how relaxing this assumption in the presence of a nonminimal coupling affects the evolution of the rest mass of particle-like objects, namely closed, non-self-intersecting cosmic string loops and, more generally, $p$-branes.
 The structure of the paper is as follows.
-In Sec.~\ref{sec2}, we review the field equations for the gravitational and matter fields in the context of $f(R,\mathcal{L}_{\rm m})$ gravity, introducing the $f_1(R)+\mathcal{L}_{\rm m}f_2(R)$ subclass considered in this work.
-In Sec.~\ref{branes}, we derive a general Lagrangian identity relating the Lagrangian of a $p$-brane to the trace of its energy-momentum tensor.
-In Sec.~\ref{sec3}, we consider periodic, non-self-intersecting oscillating string loops (closed 1-branes) in Minkowski spacetime and derive a relation between their proper mass and the spatial volume integral of their time-averaged Lagrangian.
-In Sec.~\ref{cosmological}, we investigate the cosmological evolution of the proper mass of small cosmic string loops in $f_1(R)+\mathcal{L}_{\rm m}f_2(R)$ gravity, assuming that the string tension is sufficiently small, so that gravitational radiation losses can be neglected.
+In Sec.~\ref{ST_theories}, we present the field equations for the gravitational and matter fields in the context of a broad class of scalar-tensor theories nonminimally coupled to matter.
+We also discuss two important subclasses, corresponding to nonminimally coupled Brans-Dicke theory and $f(R, \mathcal L_{\rm m})$ gravity.
+In Sec.~\ref{branes}, we derive a general Lagrangian identity relating the Lagrangian of a $p$-brane to the trace of its energy-momentum tensor, thereby generalizing the standard result for point particles ($p=0$).
+In Sec.~\ref{sec3}, we consider periodic, non-self-intersecting oscillating string loops (closed 1-branes) in Minkowski spacetime and derive a relation between their rest mass and the spatial volume integral of their time-averaged Lagrangian.
+In Sec.~\ref{cosmological}, we investigate the cosmological evolution of the rest mass of small cosmic string loops in nonminimally coupled gravity, assuming that the string tension is sufficiently small, so that gravitational radiation losses can be neglected.
 In Sec.~\ref{cosmological2}, we extend these results to closed $p$-branes evolving in an $(N+1)$-dimensional FLRW background.
 Finally, in Sec.~\ref{concl}, we summarize our results and present our conclusions.

 Throughout this work, we adopt the metric signature $[-, +, +, +]$ and use natural units where $c = 16\pi G =1$.
 The Einstein summation convention is employed, meaning that when an index variable appears twice in a single term, once in an upper (superscript) and once in a lower (subscript) position, it implies summation over all possible values of the index.
 Unless stated otherwise, Greek indices take the values $0,\dots,N$, the Latin indices $i$ and $j$ take the values $1,\dots,N$, and the Latin indices $a$, $b$ and $c$ take the values $0,\dots,p$.